-Sac High sought to bring back engagement events to pre-pandemic levels.
-The school successfully held a variety of events on campus throughout the school year, one event was held per quarter.
+PS7 sought to bring back engagement events to pre-pandemic levels.
+The school successfully held a variety of events on campus throughout the school year.
 In addition, ongoing, weekly communication from the schools and a St. HOPE Public School's wide monthly newsletter, increased touch points with families.
-The school's systems (i.e., Infinite Campus) were also utilized to ensure constant and timely communication with families on school news and individual scholar progress.
+The school's systems (i.e., Infinite Campus and Class Dojo) were also utilized to ensure constant and timely communication with families on school news and individual scholar progress.